bachvtuan/Backup-To-Google-Drive/README.md

 2. you  create your google drive api first at [Link](https://code.google.com/apis/console/b/0/).

-3. You create service account to access this , after create service account, you download the private key to somewhere such as I put at path "configs/74214843aee8aba9f11b7825e0a22ef1f06533b7-privatekey.p12" and copy service account id such as "xxxxx-5kfab22qfu82uub2887gi0c9e6eincmu@developer.gserviceaccount.com"
+3. After google drive project is created, You go to *API & Auth* tab and click on *Credentials*.
+From here, click on button with label **Create new Client ID** and select *service account* and click on **Create Client ID** button , after created service account, you download the private key to somewhere such as I put at path "configs/74214843aee8aba9f11b7825e0a22ef1f06533b7-privatekey.p12" and copy service account id such as "xxxxx-5kfab22qfu82uub2887gi0c9e6eincmu@developer.gserviceaccount.com"
 4. You come back to your google drive [drive.google.com](https://drive.google.com) and create share folder( you create an empty folder and right click on the folder and share to user xxxxx-5kfab22qfu82uub2887gi0c9e6eincmu@developer.gserviceaccount.com  ) and copy the folder id ( You can look at the url after visit folder and the id is there ) and in my case the backup folder url is https://drive.google.com/#folders/0B0XTTQmH9aXreFdxS0txVU5Xb1U so that the id is 0B0XTTQmH9aXreFdxS0txVU5Xb1U

 5. Create config file( such as config_file.json ) and input into this file with json format such as